 The confusion may come from the definition frequently used of a root word, where the term "base" is used in the definition.
 This has caused people to use the word "base" interchangeably with the word "root."

-Information on the idea of base words vs. root words can be exceedingly hard to find.
+Information on the idea of base words vs. root words can be hard to find.
 Usually such lessons are taught on a third grade grammar level or in tests of English as a Foreign Language (TOEFL) class.
-When searching for clarification online, it can be best to search for teaching materials that deal with the terms base or root words.
+When searching for clarification, it can be best to look for teaching materials that deal with the terms base or root words.
 You will more than likely find a clear and concise definition, as well as cognitive illustration or samples of base/root words.

 Create and save customized flash cards.
 Sign up today and start improving your vocabulary!